New book - available to pre-order now

 I strongly believe that high-quality literacy provision is an entitlement for all pupils, especially those who are disadvantaged, and am passionate about supporting teachers, schools and multi-academy trusts to do this in an evidence-informed way.

-Please take a look at the consultancy services and training I provide, and don't hesitate to get in touch if I can support you to achieve your vision.
+Please do take a look at the consultancy services and training I provide, and do not hesitate to get in touch if you're looking for support for your organisation.

 Sarah Green